ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 linked and the showcase is published.
 The website won't show .zips via Preview or the Showcases tab, even if the HTML .zip has been correctly linked and published.

-- If your application needs to use the Showcase data API, it must include `showcase-data-api.js` (see examples).
+- If your application needs to use the Showcase data API, it must include `showcase-data-api.js` (see examples here: https://github.com/ShowcaseSoftwareLtd/showcase-workshop-apis/blob/master/javascript-api/simple-example/index.html ).

 - If subfolders are included in your web content, references to content must use relative paths (e.g. `<script language='javascript' src='lib/jquery.js'>`).